-Manal Al Dowayan of Saudi Arabia, Xu Bing of China and John Gerrard of Ireland are among the artists taking part in the Diriyah Contemporary Art Biennale—the first art event of its kind to be held in Saudi Arabia.
+Manal Al Dowayan of Saudi Arabia, Xu Bing of China and John Gerrard of Ireland are among the artists taking part in the Diriyah Contemporary Art Biennale.
 The exhibition—Feeling the Stones (11 December-11 March 2022)—is due to be held in the Jax district of Diriyah on the outskirts of Riyadh, and will consist of six sections with works from around 70 national and international artists.

 “There is a thriving scene in the Kingdom and real anticipation for this project,” says Philip Tinari, the biennial’s chief curator, who visited Riyadh and Jeddah, and met artists and arts professionals, three times before the pandemic began.
 Other Saudi artists including Zahrah Alghamdi, Muhannad Shono, Ayman Zedani, Lulwah Al-Homoud and Dana Awartani will present works alongside international artists such as Simon Denny, Lawrence Lek and Monira Al-Qadiri (further artists are due to be announced).